Columbus Housing Justice

 This video testimony can be viewed online here:

-Testimony of Laura Tompkins, of Columbus Housing Justice
+Testimony of Laura, of Columbus Housing Justice

 Testimony of Lorraine Astrop-Scroggins, Riverside-Bradley resident